ehsanrahnama/Starship-Coffee/README.md

    OPENAI_API_KEY=your_key_here
    ```

+*I used huggingface api token. please set your hugging face api token for this environment variable*

 ### Running the Apps

 **Note:** before starting Task1, please pull qdrant service with below command.
 You should have docker and docker compose on your machine to get and run  service